mystoev/varba7/README.md

 ### TODO

+#### Features

+- [ ] Beautify the charts - make them responsive, define fixed colors
+- [ ] Make the dropdown more pleasing - maybe use bootstrap or something else
+- [ ] Show only the MIN and MAX temperatures of the day
+- [ ] Make the charts show each of the month, no matter of there is any data for it

+#### Tech Dept

 - [ ] Create a shared module for the MongoDB.
 Create the env in one place.
 Place both python and nodejs modules in there, just to try it out
-- [ ] Setup UI
-- [ ] Figure what's the best way to filter the weather data